jg223fp/Thermal_sensor_drone/doc/setup.md

 <img src="/img/FLOW1.jpg" width="650">
 </BR>

 The temperature sensor detects 64 temperatures at the same time.
-We are only interested in the highest detected so we use this function to select that one.
+This function goes through all of the 64 values, selecting the highest one detected as that is the one witch we are intereseted in.
 ```python
 def read_temperature():
     i2c = machine.I2C(1)